-Electric bikes are undoubted more expensive to buy than their regular non-electric counterparts.
-A decent centre-mount motor electric bike with an electric system from market leaders such as Bosch or Shimano will set you back at least £1,500 and prices can rise considerably higher if you’re looking for something a bit more premium.
+Electric bikes are undoubtedly more expensive to buy than their regular non-electric counterparts.
+A good quality centre-mount motor electric bike with an electric system from market leaders such as Bosch or Yamaha will set you back at least £1,500 and prices can rise considerably higher if you’re looking for something a bit more premium.
 Therefore electric bikes can seem quite costly when you consider that you can pick up a decent non electric bike for under £500.

 However, it all depends on what you’re comparing the cost of your electric bike with.
 Yes, compare it with a non-electric bike and it may seem pricey, but now compare it with the cost of your car and fuel for a month or a monthly train or bus pass and it can start to look a bit more attractive.
 If you’ll be using your electric bike as an alternative mode of transport it could even start to save you pennies!

 Obviously an electric bike is not technically more eco-friendly than a non-electric bike.
 However both types of bicycle are an environmentally friendly way to travel when compared with other forms of fossil-fuel-burning transport.
 The key difference between an electric bike and a traditional bike in this respect is in how they can be used.